 Here's how it works: "Constructive eviction" is a defense used in court, when:

-- the tenants have moved out because of the repair issues, and
+- the tenants have moved out because of the issues which caused the unit to become unlivable, and

-- the landlord is suing those tenants for leftover rent.
+- the landlord is suing those tenants for rent once the tenants have left.

 If a tenant goes to that court hearing and makes the judge believe that they moved out because the rental unit was unlivable (that they "constructively evicted"), then that's the best case scenario for constructive eviction.